 It is important to note that the residency permit only entitles you to live in the TRNC.
 It does not entitle you to work or to set up a business in the TRNC.
 To do these things you will need either a work permit or a permit to set up a business.
-The residency permit is valid for a period of 1 year.
+The residence permit is valid for 1 year.
 It must be renewed every year by following the same procedure.
 Children under the age of 18 years do not require residency permits.
 This is only applicable to adults.
 Therefore, families moving to the TRNC only need to apply for residency for the adult members of the family.

 IMPORTING HOUSEHOLD GOODS